An X1800XT in FireGL Suit? Can it play games?

 Performance Notes:

-The Radeon drivers gave comparable results, where this is an actual in-game benchmark, each run will be identical but still, margin of error stuff here.
+The Radeon drivers produced comparable numbers.
+Since this is an in‑game benchmark, each run is identical, but even so the differences fall well within the margin of error.
+Nothing meaningful separates the two here.

 Battlefield 2 (2005)